eswnl/Plugins_for_GK-2A/README.md

 ## Installation

-Copy the plugin files to the GIMP plugin directory.
+Copy the plugin files (the .py files) to the GIMP plugin directory.
 For my copy of GIMP, it is:
 ```
 GIMP 2\lib\gimp\2.0\plug-ins
 ```